 - Use ads and organic posts that list specific features and benefits of your products to remind users why they need them.

-Users who are lingering just at the front edge of this stage are ready to purchase, you just need to give them a little nudge.
-You can do this by:
+Users lingering just at the front edge of this stage are ready to purchase.
+You just need to give them a little nudge.

 - Running carefully targeted ads that focus on specific use cases of the product that users have expressed interested in.
 You can do this by using Custom Audiences from your site to show users products they’d been viewing.